Non-Functional Requirements Explained (With Real Examples)

 Non-functional requirements describe how well a system functions.
 They create the basis for how a system feels.
 Most modern companies using application lifecycle management tools like Jira or Azure DevOps use NFRs these days.
 They’re also turning to new methodologies like Agile and BABOK to adapt to the changing market.

 Both types of requirements are important to successfully develop and launch a product or system.
-This article covers non-functional requirements in detail, including how they work, their different varieties, and their deployment in Azure DevOps.
+This article covers non-functional requirements, how they work, different types, deployment within Azure DevOps, and the differences between functional and non-functional requirements.

 Get a personalized demo and find an efficient way to